rileyshahar/aga/README.md

 3. Decorate this problem with any number of `test_case` decorators, which take arbitrary positional or keyword arguments and pass them verbatim to the golden and submitted functions.
 4. Generate the autograder using the CLI: `aga gen <function_name>`.

-The `test_case` decorator may optionally take a special keyword argument called `aga_output`.
-This allows easy testing of the golden solution: aga will not successfully produce an autograder unless the golden solution's output matches the `aga_output`.
+The `test_case` decorator may optionally take a special keyword argument called `aga_expect`.
+This allows easy testing of the golden solution: aga will not successfully produce an autograder unless the golden solution's output matches the `aga_expect`.
 You should use these as sanity checks to ensure your golden solution is implemented correctly.

+For more info, see the [tutorial](https://aga.readthedocs.io/en/stable/tutorial.html).

 For complete documentation, including configuring problem and test case metadata, see the [API reference](https://aga.readthedocs.io/en/stable/reference.html).